waterloo-rocketry/software-onboarding/README.md

 change to GitHub or merged it to the `master` branch.

 The first step is to _push_ a copy of your local branch up to GitHub.
-You can do this very easily by running the following command, replacing `branch_name` with the actual name of your branch:
+You can do this very easily by running the following command:
 ```
 git push -u origin <branch-name>
 ```